UdotCASH/uCAD/doc/tokendesign.md

 The entire contract can be paused in case a serious bug is found or there is a serious key compromise.
 All transfers, minting, burning, and adding minters will be prevented while the contract is paused.
-Other functionality, such as modifying the blacklist, removing minters, changing roles, and upgrading will remain operational as those methods may be required to fix or mitigate the issue that caused CENTRE to pause the contract.
+Other functionality, such as modifying the blacklist, removing minters, changing roles, and upgrading will remain operational as those methods may be required to fix or mitigate the issue that caused uCAD to pause the contract.

 ### Pause
-CENTRE will pause the contract via the `pause` method.
+uCAD will pause the contract via the `pause` method.
 This method will set the paused flag to true.

 - Only the `pauser` role may call pause.

 - Pausing emits a `Pause()` event

 ### Unpause
-CENTRE will unpause the contract via the `unpause` method.
+uCAD will unpause the contract via the `unpause` method.
 This method will set the `paused` flag to false.
 All functionality will be restored when the contract is unpaused.

 - Only the `pauser` role may call unpause.